gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8E-v0r001/README.md

 It is a breadboard-friendly form-factor; all pins are on breadboard 0.1" grid.
 Unlike Maple-mini, the two 20pin 0.1" headers are 0.8", and not 0.6" apart.
 However it is still narrow and short enough to fit into single breadboards.

 Maple-mini C1 1206-case-size has been replaced by a 2917 (7343 Metric) case size.
 Orone-mini-S8E brings two extra signals, and two extra voltages to pads compared to Maple-mini.
 One signal (for the LED) and the two voltages are on the headers 0.1" grid.
+The USB 'DISC' signal is paired with a Ground pad, 0.1" away, enabling DISC to be shorted to ground with a jumper using a 2x0.1" header.

 Maple-mini improvements